SDEV-NAIT/class-instructor-contributor-guide/README.md

 - **Links**
   - If the need to be updated or if they're broken.
 - **Examples and Notes**
-  - just push them up and **make a reference to them in the lesson plan.**
+  - just push them up and **make a reference to them in the lesson plan** in the README of the topic.
   - *Add a comment to an issue for "Recent Updates" to this course, if there isn't one please create it.* Note: There should only be one of these issues.
 - Adding information to "Personal Resources"
   - *Add a comment to an issue for "Recent Updates" to this course, if there isn't one please create it.* Note: There should only be one of these issues.